RasaHQ/rasa/saras/e2e/data/step1_get_started_e2e.md

 <U> yeah
     <B> Are you migrating from another tool?
 <U> no
     <B> Alright, I'll briefly explain the components that make up Rasa then.
 Rasa Open Source is a machine learning framework for automated text and voice-based conversations.
 Rasa X is a tool that helps you build, improve, and deploy AI Assistants that are powered by the Rasa Open Source framework.
-Would you like to know more about Rasa Open Source or Rasa X?
+    <B> Would you like to know more about Rasa Open Source or Rasa X?
 <U> tell me about [rasa](product)
     <B> NLU understands the user's message based on your previous training data:     - Intent classification: Interpreting meaning based on predefined intents (Example: Please send the confirmation to amy@example.com? is a send_confirmation intent with 93% confidence)     - Entity extraction: Recognizing structured data (Example: amy@example.com is an email).
-Core decides what happens next in this conversation.
+    <B> Core decides what happens next in this conversation.
 Its machine learning-based dialogue management predicts the next best action based on the input from NLU, the conversation history and your training data.
 (Example: Core has a confidence of 87% that ask_primary_change is the next best action to confirm with the user if they want to change their primary contact information.)
 ## skip to info on core
 <U> how does rasa [core](product) work
     <B> Core decides what happens next in this conversation.
 Its machine learning-based dialogue management predicts the next best action based on the input from NLU, the conversation history and your training data.
 (Example: Core has a confidence of 87% that ask_primary_change is the next best action to confirm with the user if they want to change their primary contact information.)
-Is there anything else I can help you with?
+    <B> Is there anything else I can help you with?
 ## not new to rasa + nlu + nothing special
 <U> started
     <B> To determine how I can help you best, I'm going to ask you a few questions.
 Let's go.
 Are you new to Rasa?
 <U> no
     - slot{"onboarding": false}
-    <B> Ok, which product would you like to know more about?
-Rasa Open Source or Rasa X?
+    <B> Would you like to know more about Rasa Open Source or Rasa X?
 <U> Can you tell me more about [NLU](product)?
     <B> Anything in particular you'd like to know about, e.g. intent classification or entity recognition?
 <U> nope
     <B> Rasa Masterclass episodes 2-4 focus on NLU.
 Check out episode 2 [here](https://www.youtube.com/watch?v=k5UeywXA28k).
-Is there anything else I can help you with?
+    <B> Is there anything else I can help you with?
 ## not new to rasa + nlu + unknown topic
 <U> How to get started
     <B> To determine how I can help you best, I'm going to ask you a few questions.
 Let's go.
 Are you new to Rasa?
 <U> no
     - slot{"onboarding": false}
-    <B> Ok, which product would you like to know more about?
-Rasa Open Source or Rasa X?
+    <B> Would you like to know more about Rasa Open Source or Rasa X?
 <U> Rasa [NLU](product)
     <B> Anything in particular you'd like to know about, e.g. intent classification or entity recognition?
 <U> what does [nlu](product) server do?
     <B> Hmm, seems like I haven't learned about that part of NLU yet!
 Try using the search bar above for now.
-Is there anything else I can help you with?
+    <B> Is there anything else I can help you with?
 ## not new to rasa + nlu + intent + no recommendation
 <U> How to start using [rasa](product)
     <B> To determine how I can help you best, I'm going to ask you a few questions.
 Let's go.
 Are you new to Rasa?
 <U> deny
     - slot{"onboarding": false}
-    <B> Ok, which product would you like to know more about?
-Rasa Open Source or Rasa X?
+    <B> Would you like to know more about Rasa Open Source or Rasa X?
 <U> [nlu](product) part
     <B> Anything in particular you'd like to know about, e.g. intent classification or entity recognition?
 <U> [intent classificaton](nlu_part)
     <B> Check out [part 1](https://blog.rasa.com/rasa-nlu-in-depth-part-1-intent-classification/) of the Rasa NLU In Depth series from our software engineer Tobias to learn more about intent classification.
 Would you like me to try to recommend a pipeline?
 <U> no
     <B> Got it.
-Is there anything else I can help you with?
+    <B> Is there anything else I can help you with?
 ## pipeline
 <U> I don't know which pipeline to use
     <B> Which (human) language is your assistant in?
 <U> I wrote it in [english](language)
     <B> If your training data is in English, a good starting point is this [recommended pipeline](https://rasa.com/docs/rasa/nlu/choosing-a-pipeline/#the-short-answer), which uses both pretrained and supervised embeddings.
-Is there anything else I can help you with?
+    <B> Is there anything else I can help you with?
 ## pipeline
 <U> pipeline recommendation
     <B> Which (human) language is your assistant in?
 <U> In [spanish](language)
     <B> For <language>, a good starting point is the [recommended pipeline](https://rasa.com/docs/rasa/nlu/choosing-a-pipeline/#the-short-answer) for languages other than English.
-Is there anything else I can help you with?
+    <B> Is there anything else I can help you with?
 ## pipeline
 <U> I don't know which pipeline to use
     <B> Which (human) language is your assistant in?
 <U> In [Russian](language)
     <B> For <language>, a good starting point is the [recommended pipeline](https://rasa.com/docs/rasa/nlu/choosing-a-pipeline/#the-short-answer) for languages other than English.
-Is there anything else I can help you with?
+    <B> Is there anything else I can help you with?
 ## pipeline
 <U> what pipeline should i use?
     <B> Which (human) language is your assistant in?
 <U> [Lithuanian](language)
     <B> For <language>, a good starting point is the [recommended pipeline](https://rasa.com/docs/rasa/nlu/choosing-a-pipeline/#the-short-answer) for languages other than English.
-Is there anything else I can help you with?
+    <B> Is there anything else I can help you with?
 ## not new to rasa + nlu + intent + pipeline recommendation, spacy
 <U> What are the components of [rasa](product)?
     <B> To determine how I can help you best, I'm going to ask you a few questions.
 Let's go.
 Are you new to Rasa?
 <U> no
     - slot{"onboarding": false}
-    <B> Ok, which product would you like to know more about?
-Rasa Open Source or Rasa X?
+    <B> Would you like to know more about Rasa Open Source or Rasa X?
 <U> [nlu](product)
     <B> Anything in particular you'd like to know about, e.g. intent classification or entity recognition?
 <U> [intent classification](nlu_part)